Alviannn/remainda-line/README.md

 # Remainda BOT
-Just a simple bot for reminder use.<br>
+Just a simple LINE bot for reminder use.<br>

 ## Previews